Alipsa/r2md/README.md

 ### 1.0.1
 - add md.addPlot to allow more flexibility
 - update junit and maven enforcer plugin versions.
+- Fix bug in md.imgEmbed for external resources, add additional tests
+- Fix bug in getting content from a StringArrayVector

 ### 1.0, 2021-Jan-08
 Initial version.